somepaulo/MoreWaita/README.md

     gio set $HOME/Coding/C metadata::custom-icon -d
     ```

-Alternatively, if you prefer to automate things using a list of folders, take a look at [this script](./custom_folder_icons.sh) by [@hasecilu](https://github.com/hasecilu).
+Alternatively, if you prefer to automate things using a list of folders, take a look at the [custom_folder_icons.sh](./custom_folder_icons.sh) script by [@hasecilu](https://github.com/hasecilu).
 You can change it to your needs and add it to your dotfiles.

 ## Accent colours support